jkbrsn/taskman/README.md

 - Grouping of tasks into `Job`s for near-simultaneous execution.
 - Multiple execution modes:
   - **Pool Mode** (default): Utilizes a worker pool setup with dynamic scaling.
-    - Limits the number of spawned goroutines to the number of workers in the pool, keeping memory usage down.
+    - Keeps memory usage down by limiting the number of goroutines to the number of workers in the pool.
-    - A priority queue dispatches jobs for execution in the worker pool.
-The queue is a min heap, minimized by shortest time until next execution.
-    - Dynamic worker pool scaling based on queue state (parallel execution, tasks/sec, average execution time).
+    - Dynamic worker pool scaling using a control loop with exponentially weighted moving averages (EWMA) for tasks per second and execution times, targeting 70% utilization with a 10% deadband, and cooldown periods to prevent thrashing.
   - **Distributed Mode**: Each job runs as its own long-lived goroutine with configurable parallelism and catch-up behavior.
   - **On-Demand Mode**: Hybrid approach using a priority queue but spawning short-lived goroutines per job execution.